Masterplan for the building cluster of the Citadel Park, reconversion and restoration of the ICC/Floralies Hal

 A stacking of relationships

-A walk through the ICC becomes an intense experience through the spatial play of its vistas.
-The ground floor will be a succession of spaces with varying lighting conditions and floor heights.
-This will be sensed from the park, through the winter garden and the Garden room, from the Parkpassage to the entrance, through the atrium to the foyer and through the Antechamber into the Floralies Hall.
+A walk through the ICC becomes an intense experience through the spatial play of views.
+The ground floor will be a succession of spaces with varying lighting conditions and different floor heights.

-On each floor, a foyer is created with a range of different breakout spaces and halls that can be woven together.
-The spaces, with their different conditions, make a link with the park and the various intermediate gardens, with the Floralies Hall and the heritage of the site, with flowers and plants, with the city.
+On the upper floors, a foyer is created with a range of different breakout spaces and halls that can be interconnected.
+The spaces, with their different conditions, make a link with the park and the terraced gardens, with the Floralies Hall and the heritage of the site, with flowers and plants and the wider city.
 The ICC folds open.

 - client NV citadel finance